tribalchicken/volatility-filevault2/README.md

 In a nutshell, the plugin searches through the memory map of kernel space, searching for a string that is aligned on a map boundary and repeated exactly 0x430 bytes later.

-Thats all there is too it (The writeup linked above has further information).
+Thats all there is to it (The writeup linked above has further information).

 ## Usage
 filevault2.py is a plugin for the Volatility Framework.
 You can either place the plugin in the plugins directory at `volatility/plugins`, or  alternatively, you can place the plugin in a separate directory and point volatility to it with `--plugins`